leishiao/leishiao.github.io/Generics/Self Types with Java's Generics.md

 ### Recursive Generics

 Last things first, let’s look at `THIS` being too generic.
-This can easily be fixed with recursive generics:
+This can easily be fixed with **recursive generics**:

 ```java
 public class Node<THIS extends Node<THIS>> {